-In this analysis GOCE data are used to estimate ice thickness over the regions where observations are lacking.
-We use ice thickness given in the previous release, BEDMAP, which did not include GOCE data.
-With the aim to represent the same range of wavelengths as the gravimetric anomalies, we analyse the difference between both ice thickness estimates after filtering it to the maximum spatial resolution of GOCE, in this study 77 km.
-We notice that this difference is largest at short and medium wavelengths (see Figure 2).
-The maximum is 1628 m, the minimum is -896 m, and the mean difference is 19 m.
-The new Bedmap2 seems to improve the estimate of the ice thickness all over the continent.
-A more complete comparison between both products is given by (Hirt, 2014).
+did not include GOCE data.
+With the aim of representing the same range of wavelengths as the gravimetric anomalies, we analyze the difference between the two ice thickness estimates after filtering to the maximum spatial resolution of GOCE, in this study 77 km.
+We notice that this difference is largest at short and medium wavelengths (see Fig. 2).
+The maximum is 1628 m, the minimum is -896 m and the mean difference is 19 m.
+The new BEDMAP 2 seems to improve the estimate of the ice thickness all over the continent.
+A more complete comparison between the two products is given by (Hirt, 2014).

-We select the datasets between BEDMAP and Bedmap2 so that Antarctica models and gravity observations remain independent.
-Finally, in order to have a consistent bedrock topography, it is calculated as the difference between the most precise topography from Bedmap2 and the ice thickness from BEDMAP.
+We select the datasets between BEDMAP and BEDMAP 2 so that Antarctica models and gravity observations remain independent.
+Finally, in order to have a consistent bedrock topography, it is calculated as the difference between the most precise topography from BEDMAP 2 and the ice thickness from BEDMAP.